cobilab/eagle/README.md

 eagle
 =====

-Search for k-mer words in sequences using a reference sequence
+Search for absent k-mer words in sequences using a reference sequence.
+It builds an image with patterns reporting the absent words regions as well as report the position into a file.